tayfunates/intuitive-physics/dataset/README.md

 - Object: A dictionary holding static and dynamic properties of an object at a time step
 - ObjectSet: A list of unique objects
+- ObjectSetList: A list of ObjectSet
 - Event: A dictionary holding information of a specific event: id, type, time step, participating objects
 - EventSet: A list of unique events
+- EventSetList: A list of EventSet
 - ![RED] Order: A tag indicating chronological ordering of events: such as first, second and last
 - Color: A tag indicating the color of an object
 - Shape: A tag indicating the shape of an object
 - ![RED] Frame or Step: An integer representing when an event happened
 - Integer: An integer type
 - Bool: A boolean type
+- BoolList: A list of Bool

 ## Side Inputs